zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

 The following Jumpstart scenario will guide you on how to onboard Azure Arc-enabled servers on to [Azure Sentinel](https://docs.microsoft.com/es-es/azure/sentinel/), so you can start collecting security-related events and start correlating them with other data sources.

-In this guide, you will enable and configure Azure Sentinel on your Azure subscription.
+in this scenario, you will enable and configure Azure Sentinel on your Azure subscription.
 To complete this process you will:

 * Setup a Log Analytics Workspace where logs and events will be aggregated for analysis and correlation.